noidexe/Enjin-Coin-Documentation/docs/graphql.md

 * **EnjinIdentity:** A user's identity for a game.
 * **EnjinToken:** A blockchain asset.
 * **EnjinRequest:** A transaction sent to the Trusted Platform.

+For more information, go through the [API Reference](/api-docs) where you can see all the core GraphQL requests and parameters.